rmottola/Arctic-Fox/README.md

   * Now package it: ./mach package
   * The built package will be in /obj_blah_blah/dist

-* To Build On FreeBSD
-    * Up to 12.1 compilation fine with Clang and GCC.
-    * On 12.2 clang fails to build, GCC completes, but binary unstable and fails to package

-* To Build on OpenBSD
-    * latest clang tried (8.0) needs -O0 or it will generate a crashing binary (x86-64 only)
-    * x86 does not hang on sputnik javascript tests while on all other systems it does!
-    * add LDFLAGS="-Wl,-z,wxneeded" to relax memory checks
-    * add TAR=gtar

-* To Build on NetBSD
-    * every gcc version tested worked, system one being OK up to gcc8

 If you are under memory pressure, try:
 * use -g0 in your optimization flags (removes debug information, greatly reducing file sizes)